hallmx/fa_convnav/README.md

 ```
 cn.spread(req='conv', num=8)
 ```
-Searches for, displays and returns the module objects for 8 con2d layers equally spaced from start to end of the model.
+Searches for, displays and returns the module objects for eight `Conv2d` layers equally spaced from start to end of the model.